 It is important to install a smoke detector on every floor of your residence.
-It is also a good idea to place a detector in every bedroom.
+It's also a good idea to place a detector in every bedroom.
 Remember, smoke travels up and out, so place detectors where the smoke will go first.

 You should test every detector once a month.
 You can test your alarm by pressing the test button to ensure the alarm is working.
 Replace the battery immediately if the alarm is not working.
 A good rule of thumb for changing your batteries is to change them when you change your clocks each spring and fall.

-The life of a smoke detector is about ten years so replace any detector that is over ten years old.
-There are new smoke detectors with ten-year batteries.
+The life of a smoke detector is about 10 years so replace any detector that is over 10 years old.
+There are new smoke detectors with 10-year batteries.

 To learn more tips about smoke alarms, please see the National Fire Prevention Association's website.

-The Kentwood Fire Department Fire Prevention Bureau is offering FREE Smoke Alarms to any Kentwood resident in need of this live saving device.
+The Kentwood Fire Department Fire Prevention Bureau offers FREE smoke alarms to any Kentwood resident in need of this life-saving device!

-- These can be in addition to AC Smoke Alarms, but is not a replacement
+- These can be in addition to AC, or hard-wired, smoke alarms, but is not a replacement.

 - If you just need new batteries, we can install them for you.